 Okay, so you’ve considered all of the above—but you know that, realistically, the easiest way to deal with dog poop is to bag it and toss it.
 Here are a few bags that meet standards for effective biodegradation, so long as they’re disposed of properly:

-BioBag Pet Waste Bags are made out of a resin derived from plants, vegetable oils and compostable polymers, and break down completely in the right conditions.
+BioBag Pet Waste Bags are made out of a resin derived from plants, vegetable oils, and compostable polymers, and break down completely in the right conditions.

 BioDOGradable bags are made from a bioplastic compound containing cereal flour and biodegradable polymers.
 The company is careful to note that “claims of 100% degradation or biodegradation are difficult to prove,” but their bags are designed to be composted in a safe backyard composter or industrial facility.

 When used properly, poop bags made of biodegradable ingredients can help take a load off Mother Earth.
-And generally speaking, they’re still the best choice, even when you’re tossing them in trash.
+And generally speaking, they’re still the best choice, even when you’re tossing them in the trash.
 It’s still a better option than letting it sit on the ground!
 Whether you install a pet waste composter in your back yard or put biodegradable bags in the garbage, you’re doing your part by keeping loose poop off the streets.

 For more on environmentally-friendly products check out the articles below.

 - Sustainable Dog Toys to Help You Go Green with Your Dog

 - 8 Eco-Friendly Toys and Treats That Dogs Love (Updated)